John F. Kennedy - Key Events

-Alan Sheppard Jr. becomes the first American in space.
+Alan Shepard Jr. becomes the first American in space.

 On May 25, 1961, President John F. Kennedy in an address to Congress challenged the nation to “commit itself to achieving the goal, before this decade is out, of landing a man on the moon.”
 He asked Congress to find additional funds to support the nation's space program.

 President Kennedy was committed to an aggressive space program.
 The Soviet Union had surpassed the United States in the space race by launching Sputnik, an artificial satellite, in 1957.
 Since space technology demonstrated potential weapons, this competition became an important aspect of the Cold War.
 Although Kennedy realized the importance of space exploration to the military, he remained firmly committed to a civilian-controlled program of manned space flights.
 With the encouragement of Vice President Lyndon Johnson, Kennedy appealed to Congress to increase spending on the space program in the hopes of surpassing the Soviets.